PSPDFKit SDK Security

 PdfConfiguration.Builder#videoPlaybackEnableddepends on the exploitability of a device.
 To prevent Stagefright exploits from malicious videos this means:

-- On devices with API 23+ and security patch dating Feb 1st 2016 or newer, video playback is enabled by default.
-These devices are not vulnerable to Stagefright exploits anymore.
+- On devices with API 23+ and a security patch dating 01 February 2016 or newer, video playback is enabled by default.
+These devices are no longer vulnerable to Stagefright exploits.

-- On devices with API <23 or on devices with API 23+ but a security patch before Feb 1st 2016, video playback is disabled by default.
-You can however maunually enable video playback for your app via
+- On devices with API <23 or on devices with API 23+ but with a security patch from before 01 February 2016, video playback is disabled by default.
+You can, however, manually enable video playback for your app via

-PSPDFKit only performs network access when required for following actions:
+PSPDFKit only performs network access when required for the following actions:

 - Via the inline